 The reality is that I’m not sure it is about how many funds you have but rather the types of funds that you own.
 Far too often, I see 5 to 7 funds in a portfolio that do the exact same thing.
 When one moves up, so do the other six.
 And when one moves down, so do the other six.
 In fact, someone has coined the term DIWORSIFICATION.

 Correlation is an old statistical term that measures how things like investments move in relation to one another.
 Let’s look at the CI Canadian Investment Fund and the Mac Ivy Canadian Fund.
 Both funds are solid CORE Canadian Equity products run by experienced managers with excellent track records.
 They have a correlation of 0.9.
 What does that mean?
 Well, a correlation of 1.0 is what we call a perfect correlation, which means they move exactly alike.
 At the other end of the spectrum, a correlation of -1.0 is what we call a negative correlation when they would move in perfect opposites.
 A zero correlation means that they do not move together.
 Thus a 0.9 correlation is a very high correlation or another way of saying we have two investments that do pretty much the same thing.

 So now, if we use correlation as a tool, it is not about how many funds we add to a portfolio but rather adding funds that work together as a team to build a portfolio that manages risk and delivers performance.

 Start with the categories

-Next, new asset strategies like income trusts, alternative assets and income products have worked their way in as separate asset classes.
+Next, new asset strategies like income trusts, alternative assets, and income products have worked their way in separate asset classes.